tom-pollak/dllm/README.md

 python batch_visualization.py data/ARC-master/data --checkpoint outputs/diffusion_arc/final_model.pt
 ```

-This command saves `train_batches.png` and `val_batches.png` under `outputs/visualizations/`, each showing five batches of samples with the condition, target, and a randomly corrupted view at different diffusion timesteps.
+This command saves `train_batches.png` and `val_batches.png` under `outputs/visualizations/`, each showing five batches of samples with the condition, target, and a randomly corrupted view at different diffusion timesteps (defaulting to a compact 0–99 range).

 ## Tests